top of page

 Depth of Interaction

-The Comfort Factor
+The Comfort Trap

-Creating Opportunities for Positive Interactions
+Creating the Conditions for Positive Interaction

 Intergenerational Connectedness: Building a Sense of Belonging